yoavben/prefect-demo/README.md

     hello_world()
  ```

-the next thing we are doing is transforming the hello world function to a flow by decorating it with the @flow decorator
+Now, let's transform this simple program into a Prefect flow by decorating the function with the `@flow` decorator.
+Save the updated script as `hello_flow.py`.

 [hello_flow.py](hello_flow.py)